CatKid511/Potato-Proxy/README.md

-Potato proxy is a proxy (I WILL UPDATE THIS)
+Potato proxy is a proxy (REALISING IN 2025-2026)